 One of the biggest highlights in Central America is the Panama Canal.
 Our visit there was such an amazing experience that I’ve written an entire post about it.
 Go check it out!
 Click here to read all about our day at the Panama canal.

 We had an awesome time in colorful Panama-city!
-Its many attractions definitely convinced us to return and explore more of this amazing country.
+Its many attractions, and our awesome beach trip to Contadora Island, definitely convinced us to return and explore more of this amazing country.
 This might even be our starting point for future travels to other Central and even South-American countries.

 Have you been lucky enough to explore Panama?
 Or is there another country in Central or South America that we should visit with kids?
 We can’t wait to hear from you.
 So, don’t be shy and start commenting!